meanshorns/SC2OpponentList/README.md

 Type add "username"  -without the quotes- hit enter Type their description/definition/whatever you want - hit enter now you can search for them.

+****Executable currently gets flagged by windows as a WACATAC virus and opens silently.
+Tryinng to figure out why.
+In the meantime you can follow the instructions above to run program****